comp129/comp55/docs/labs/4-ACM.md

 and see the magic happen.
 You can spend some additional time making some cool animation.

-### If you're done with that and what to create more complicated drawings:
+### If you're done with that and what to create more complicated drawings

-you can also explore a couple of different types of objects that we didn't go over
+You can also explore a couple of different types of objects that we didn't go over
 - like for example ```GArc``` and ```GPolygon```.